The Subaru Cherry Blossom Festival of Greater Philadelphia

 A spring celebration of the culture, craft and cuisine of Japan

-Whether it’s enjoying the fragile pink blossoms of 1,000 cherry trees, listening to the thundering beat of a giant Taiko drum, creating origami masterpieces or honing your sushi-making skills, the Subaru Cherry Blossom Festival of Greater Philadelphia is the place to celebrate all things Japanese.
+Whether it’s enjoying the fragile pink blossoms of 1,000 cherry trees, taking in the pet parade or fashion show or honing your sushi-making skills, the Subaru Cherry Blossom Festival of Greater Philadelphia is the time to celebrate all things Japanese.

-The centuries-old tradition of Sakura Matsuri, or Cherry Blossom Festival, takes place throughout Philadelphia and includes ceremonial drumming, martial arts exhibitions, a traditional tea ceremony, origami demonstrations, Japanese movies and a special sushi-making presentation, which features nationally recognized master sushi chefs from Japan.
+The centuries-old tradition of Sakura Matsuri, or Cherry Blossom Festival, takes place throughout Philadelphia with events that include ceremonial drumming, martial arts exhibitions, a traditional tea ceremony, sushi demonstrations, live music, a fashion show and more.

 The Festival continues a legacy established in 1926 when the Japanese government donated cherry trees to Philadelphia in honor of the Sesquicentennial of American Independence.

 Cherry blossoms are around for a notoriously brief time, so it’s best to get out and see them while you can.

 In order to help you know the best time for cherry blossom viewing in Philly, we went straight to the source and asked the experts at the Shofuso Japanese House and Garden for the peak bloom dates this year.

 This spring, Shofuso projects the peak dates to view cherry blossom blooms in Fairmount Park to be April 9-13, 2016.
 At Longwood Gardens, and other spots in the countryside, cherry blossoms are expected to peak during the final two weeks of March and the first two weeks of April.

 Click the button below for the best places to see the blooming blossoms in Fairmount Park.